Escapade automnale : l'Alsace

 I have been going to Alsace for the past 20 years yet, I have never been to an Alsatian Christmas market!
 But, I have heard that the experience is really worth it: the decorations are superb and the illuminations breathtaking.
 After all, those villages really seem to come from another time so imagine what they look like at Christmas.
 They serve mulled wine and delicious gingerbreads (I recommend a nice shop in Strasbourg at the end of this post) in wooden cabins.
 The products you find at the Christmas markets are strictly controlled.
 In other words, they have kept their authenticity.
 We’ve all had the bad experience of Christmas markets where you find products from China, spices from India… this doesn’t feel very local nor very Christmasy in my opinion… If you can’t visit during Christmas time, you can still buy Christmas ornaments in a shop that is open called Un Noël en Alsace – it is open all year round.
-I was there last time with a friend of mine and we had a very nice time buying Christmas souvenirs in this cute little shop.
+I was there last time with a dear friend of mine and we had a very nice time buying Christmas souvenirs in this cute little shop.

 If you have time, you can also cross the border and visit the Basel Christmas market (I really love this city) in Switzerland for another charming and festive experience.

 At other times of the year, one of the best ways to discover the region is through the Wine Route (or Route des Vins in French).
 You can choose to drive either to the South or to the North as you discover pretty villages and very good vineyards along the road.
 One major attraction in Alsace is having lunch in a quaint Winstub.
 It is similar to an old tavern with a very rustic Alsatian decor where you can eat local food such as Choucroute (sauerkraut), Flammekueche, Baeckeoffe and more… before heading to a wine tasting workshops in the afternoon.

 A MINI GUIDE